s18409/APBDT06/README.md

 # APBDT06
 Lecture 6
-Changes and improvements from last years task
+Changes and improvements from last years